Using MissionControl#

 Tip

-Taking Data#
+Recording Data#

 Data taking is organized in “runs”: when data taking is started, a new run begins, and a run ends when data taking is stopped.
-In Constellation, each run has a run identifier, which can be given in the control section of the MissionControl window.
-Next to the run identifier field is a run sequence counter.
-This number is appended to the run identifier and increased every time a run ended.
-In the top right of the MissionControl window the current or next run identifier is shown.
+In Constellation, each run has a run identifier, a free-form string identifying this particular measurement.
+In MissionControl, this run identifier is composed of two parts: a free-text identifier which can be provided in the control section of the MissionControl window, and a run sequence counter which can be found next to the run identifier field.
+This sequence number is automatically incremented every time a run ended.
+In the top right of the MissionControl window, the current or next run identifier is shown.

 See also